Abi Spence

 About Me

-I work with adults (18+) on a one-to-one basis to assist you to process, respond to or engage with whatever might be preventing you from living your life to its fullest and happiest.
+I work with adults (21+) on a one-to-one basis to assist you, human to human, to process, respond to or engage with whatever might be preventing you from living your life to its fullest and happiest.

-My way of working is based on an integrative training, which means I call on various modalities, for example attachment theory (how we are in relationship), person-centred (you are the expert on your experience) and relational (what’s happening between us here and now).
+My way of working is based on an integrative training, which means I call on various modalities, person-centred (you are the expert on your experience), relational (what’s happening between us here and now) and psychodynamic theory (early relating and unconscious processes informing current feelings and behaviours).

 As well as anxiety, depression, stress and relationship issues I also work with: